Ask Only When Needed: Proactive Retrieval from Memory and Skills for Experience-Driven Lifelong Agents: Conclusion

 \section{Conclusion}

-We introduced \method, an experience-driven lifelong learning framework that enables online lifelong agents to proactively retrieve from a structured experience base and continually improve through interaction. \evomethod\ jointly refines a structured experience base that organizes historical interactions into typed repositories, including factual memory, episodic memory, and behavioral skills, alongside policy updates within a unified co-evolution loop. \promethod\ formulates retrieval as an explicit policy action and learns both when and what to retrieve through paired-branch process rewards, which provide step-level supervision by comparing continuations with and without retrieval from identical interaction prefixes.
-Experiments on SciWorld, AlfWorld, and StuLife demonstrate that \method\ consistently improves both task success rates and interaction efficiency, with a 3B-parameter model equipped with proactive retrieval rivaling 7B passively augmented baselines.
-These results suggest that learning to proactively control retrieval is more critical than scaling model capacity alone for long-horizon lifelong tasks, and that such control constitutes a fundamental capability for autonomous agents operating in complex, evolving environments.
+We introduced \method, an experience-driven lifelong learning framework enabling agents to proactively retrieve from a structured experience base and continually improve via interaction. \evomethod\ jointly refines typed memory and policies within a unified co-evolution loop. \promethod\ formulates retrieval as an explicit policy action, learning when and what to retrieve via paired-branch process rewards.
+Experiments on SciWorld, AlfWorld, and StuLife show \method\ consistently improves task success and interaction efficiency, with a 3B model rivaling 7B passively augmented baselines.
+These results highlight the effectiveness of proactive retrieval control for long-horizon online lifelong agents.